 Is the GRE required for admission?

 Is there housing available near campus?

 Yes.
-In addition to on-campus housing options, Lynchburg College has a close working relationship with Acorn Hill Lodge (located less than 1 mile from campus) to provide accommodations for faculty and students on a temporary basis.
+In addition to on-campus housing options, University of Lynchburg has a close working relationship with Acorn Hill Lodge (located less than 1 mile from campus) to provide accommodations for faculty and students on a temporary basis.

 Is there on-campus housing available for this program?

 Yes, on a limited basis.
 On-campus graduate housing is available on a limited, first-come first serve basis.
-Lynchburg College has arrangements with local hotels to provide discounted rates for our students.
+University of Lynchburg has arrangements with local hotels to provide discounted rates for our students.
 Please contact the Office of Graduate Studies for more information.